turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/9-stake-pool-for-validators.md

 rest is up to the validator and NEAR community to step up to the plate and take it from here.
 I am here to help because I believe in the cause and support the NEAR platform.

-One last thing, I want to add is that staking is also fundamental for on-chain decentralized governance ...
-I understand that DeFi is all the craze, but we must not get ahead of ourselves and leave the base unprotected and vulnerable to attack.
+One more seed I want to plant in people's minds is that staking is also fundamental for on-chain decentralized governance ...

+Finally, I will conclude with one final thought ...
+I understand that DeFi is all the craze of late, but we must not get ahead of ourselves and leave the base unprotected and vulnerable to attack.

+That being said ...
 I invite you to join the Figment and NEAR communities and embark on our common mission to defend and take back the Internet together.

 ## What's Next